“Integrity is not a feeling; it is a result of a repeatable process.” – Paul Mindra

 1. The Server-Stack Border

 We often believe our data is “with us” because it is on our devices.
 Forensically, this is false.
-Your data lives where the server breathes.
+Our data lives where the server breathes.

 - The Canadian Context: Under PIPEDA, Canadian organizations are responsible for personal information in their custody, even if it is moved across borders for processing.